 4.2.1 Descriptions

-The NWDAF Data Collection feature permits NWDAF to retrieve data from various sources (e.g. NF such as AMF, SMF, etc.), as a basis of the computation of network analytics.
+The NWDAF Data Collection feature permits NWDAF to retrieve data from various sources (e.g. NF such as AMF, SMF, etc.), as a basis of the computation of network analysis.
 The procedures of NWDAF performing the NWDAF data collection is defined in TS 23.288[1] clause 6.2.

 The NWDAF data collection will increase the data throughput of NWDAF.
 However, in the other hand, it will also increase the overhead of NWDAF related to the procedures of the NWDAF data collection.